Complaint Letters Sample

 Get an apology or acknowledgment

 Controlling your tone also helps you achieve your purpose.
 Putting your reader on the defensive is never to your advantage.
 Stick to the facts, not how you feel.
 Adopt a tone that conveys an assumption that the problem can be fixed.
 As the saying says, no point biting off your nose to spite your face.
 Is the disappointing supplier the only one who has what you need?
 Will finding a new source threaten your production deadlines or up the costs?
 Review the ramifications to help you feel more objective.
-Resolve to give the other party a
+Resolve to give the other party a chance to perform.

 For example, you can complain about a computer maintenance issue: